Can I Get Free Medical Alert Coverage for My Spouse?

 With medical alert systems often costing upwards of $50 per month, you might be wondering if you have to purchase an additional one for your roommate or spouse.
 Luckily, several medical alert companies offer free or discounted coverage.
 For a one-time purchase of an additional help button, LifeFone and Bay Alarm Medical allow you to add additional users to the same system.
 Medical Guardian, on the other hand, charges a small extra fee on a monthly basis.

-Medical Alerts Aren’t Just For Seniors Living Alone
+Medical Alerts Aren’t Just For Those Who Live Alone

-There’s an image of the typical medical alert user (an image we are committed to changing) of a very frail elderly person living alone.
+There’s an image of the typical medical alert user (one we are committed to changing) of a frail elderly person living alone.
 Of course, someone in that situation will absolutely benefit from a medical alert.
-But what about those who are still very active?
-Or still live with a partner?
+But what about those who are still very active or those who live with a partner or roommate?

-It’s easy to think that if a senior lives with their partner, they don’t need a medical alert.
+It’s easy to think that if a person lives with their partner, they don’t need a medical alert.
 After all, can’t their partner just call 911?
-We think a medical alert is absolutely necessary even if someone lives with a partner.
+Well, we think a medical alert is absolutely necessary even if someone lives with a partner.
 After all, their partner won’t necessarily know what to do in an emergency.